nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Background
-Ages ago I used Ziva intensively in a project.
+Once in a while I used Ziva intensively in a project.
 It involves a process of rigging the actual skeletonal meshes.
-It's a good opportunity to learn anatomy by making automation tool for any kind of creatures.
+I found it challenging and also a good opportunity to learn anatomy to build an automation tool.

 ## Overview
 nl-rigging-tools is designed with the key features below :
-- <b>Support Both Cartoony & Realistic Setup : </b>
-- <b>Modular : </b>Character can have any number of parts
+- <b>Modular | </b>Character can have any number of parts
-- <b>Data Reuse : </b> Templates, proxies, and control shapes can be saved and restored.
+- <b>Data Reuse | </b> Templates, controls and proxies can be saved and retored.
-- <b>Auto Connect : </b> Parts are connected automatically according to distance between anchors.
+- <b>Auto Connect | </b> Parts are automatically connected  according to distance between anchors.
-- <b>Auto Bind : </b> Skeletal meshes are auto bound with ref / ribbon joints added.
+- <b>Auto Bind | </b> Skeletal meshes are auto bound with ref or ribbon joints added.
-- <b>Custom Framework : </b> Thanks to Nick Hughes' Udemy course, "Python for Maya: Beginner to Advanced Rigging Automation", custom modules are built to mimic PyMel but not limited to that.
+- <b>Concise code | </b> Thanks to Nick Hughes' Udemy course, "Python for Maya : Beginner to Advanced Rigging Automation", I use custom framework to shorten tools development time and difficulty.

 ## Framework Python Classes
 ```mermaid